alisdt/online_experiments_course/06_data.rst

 Delete ``on_finish`` and the associated code from ``initJsPsych``.

+Instead, we'll add ``on_finish`` to the trials you want to record.

+``on_finish`` in initJsPsych specifies a function to run when the whole experiment finishes.

+``on_finish`` in a trial specifies a function to run when that trial finishes.
+The function is passed the data from the trial, which makes it easy to save.

-In its place, add:
+In the ``trial`` node, add:

 .. code:: javascript

-    on_trial_finish: save_data_line
+    on_finish: save_data_line

-This specifies a new function to be called every time a trial finishes.
+This specifies a new function to be called every time this trial finishes.
 At the top of your code, just after ``var jsPsych = initJsPsych(....);``, add this new function:

 .. code:: javascript